In scoping

 Regulatory agencies — federal, state, local.
 They write the rules, issue the licenses, and enforce the laws the legislature passes.
 The gap between what's in the Code of Federal Regulations and what's happening on the ground is measured in human consequences.

-- Rules are finalized and then understaffed into non-existence.
-A rule without enforcement resources is a suggestion.
+• Rules can be finalized and then understaffed in practice.
+A rule without enforcement resources can function as a suggestion.

-- Complaint intake is deliberately inaccessible — phone-tree mazes, PDF-only forms, short windows, impossible documentation demands.
+• Complaint intake can be difficult to navigate — phone-tree mazes, PDF-only forms, short windows, demanding documentation requirements.

-- Settlements are signed with no admission of wrongdoing and no public case record.
+• Settlements are sometimes signed with no admission of wrongdoing and limited public case record.

-- Inspection cycles stretch from "every year" to "every decade" without formal policy change.
+• Inspection cycles can stretch from "every year" to "every decade" without formal policy change.

 What TASFGA will track